sporto/elm-tutorial/elm_arch/startapp_effects.md

 - Changing the browser route
 - Sending an Ajax request

 These are definitely necessary things to do when building a web application.
+We will use the full version of StartApp from now on.